wardahjavid/FinancialTracker/README.md

 - As a user, I want to exit the application without losing data, safely close the program, and return to to program later.
 - The prompts show required date and time formats.
 Inputs are trimmed (.trim()) to prevent extra spaces.

+  ***Technologies Used
+  Intellij is an IDE which I used to code out the project, Github Project, and linked Intellij with the Github Repository called Financial Tracker.

 ***Features Include
 The Ledger Menu allows users to view all transactions in different categories:
 - All Transactions – Displays every transaction recorded.